Cream cheese cookies stuffed with cheesecake. Need I say more? Oh yeah, there’s chocolate too in these Chocolate

 - Combine 1 package room temperature cream cheese with powdered sugar.

-- Roll out each ball on a lightly floured surface into a circle, keeping the other balls in the fridge until you are ready for them.
+- Roll out each ball on a lightly floured surface into a 9-inch diameter circle about ⅛ inch thick , keeping the other balls in the fridge until you are ready for them.
 Make sure to use enough flour to prevent sticking.

 - Spread a thin layer of cream cheese on the circle, sprinkle evenly with sugar.

 - Cut the circle into 12 triangles.
 Roll up each triangle from the wide end, and secure the tip into the cookie so you have a little spiral.
 Repeat with other balls.
 Place cookies on a parchment lined cookie sheet, and refrigerate 30 minutes to prevent spreading.
 Wash rugelach with egg wash, sprinkle with more sugar and bake for 20-25 minutes or until golden.
 Cool on a cooling rack.